 We employed human metastatic melanoma cells, C8161, in our multicellular 3D spheroid model.
-We also tested other human melanoma cells, for example, 1205Lu 28 that carry BRAFV600E mutation, and MeWo that express high levels of CDK4/Kit (ATCC® HTB-65™), and found that they are also able to form 3D spheroids in co-culture.
+We also tested other human melanoma cells, for example, 1205Lu 32 that carry BRAFV600E mutation, and MeWo that express high levels of CDK4/Kit (ATCC® HTB-65™), and found that they are also able to form 3D spheroids in co-culture.
 Hence, it indicates that formation of 3D spheroids by tumor cells is independent on types of oncogenic mutations.
 Although we have not tested whether other types of non-melanoma tumor cells are capable of forming 3D spheroids with fibroblasts, our findings indicated that formation of 3D spheroids is not limited to a melanoma cell line and may neither depends upon a specific cancer cell line.

 We showed two examples of practical applications of our 3D spheroid model.
 One example is to elucidate the intracellular Notch signaling pathway activity in regulating cancer stem/initiating cell phenotype and 3D spheroid formation.
 We demonstrated that intracellular Notch signaling pathway in stromal fibroblasts is a “molecular switch” in controlling phenotype of cancer stem/initiating cells using this 3D spheroid model.
 Our findings not only uncover a molecular mechanism underlying stromal regulation of cancer stem/initiating cells and cancer heterogenicity, but also highlight that the Notch pathway in stromal fibroblasts is a critical target for melanoma therapeutics.
 This example indicates that our 3D spheroid model is very useful to study the mechanisms for cancer cell–stromal fibroblast interactions and identify potential therapeutic targets.
 Another example is to test drug response of cancer stem/initiating cells in the presence of stromal fibroblasts.
 It is well known that drug response of cancer cells, including cancer stem/initiating cells, varies in the presence and absence of stromal fibroblasts.
 Presence of stromal fibroblasts in this in vitro system makes this model more clinically relevant and generated testing results more reliable.
 Furthermore, our 3D spheroid system is versatile.
 It can be used for various purposes.
 For example, if drug-resistant cancer cells are employed in this 3D model, it can be twisted to address drug-resistance and maybe tumor recurrence.
 It can also be modified to test or screen drugs, which primarily target stromal fibroblasts for cancer treatment.
 Stromal fibroblasts have recently become promising therapeutic targets.
-The advantage of targeting tumor stromal fibroblasts includes (i) unlike tumor cells which are “abnormal” (often with genetic alterations) and “smart” (easy to gain resistance to chemo- and radiotherapies), stromal fibroblasts in tumor tissue are “normal” cells and genetically more stable so that less likely to evolve into resistance to the treatments; (ii) it is not affected by the types of oncogenic mutations in tumor cells; (iii) it may achieve “multiple hits” effects through fibroblasts-dependent anti-tumor, anti-angiogenesis and/or modulating cancer immune response.
+There are advantages to targeting CAF.
+Firstly, as compared with tumor cells that are “abnormal” (often with genetic alterations) and “smart” (easy to gain resistance to chemo- and radiotherapies), stromal fibroblasts in tumor tissue are “normal” cells and genetically more stable, so that less likely to evolve into resistance to the treatments.
+Secondly, targeting CAF is independent of the types of oncogenic mutations in tumor cells.
+Thirdly, targeting CAF may achieve “multiple hits” effects through fibroblasts-dependent anti-tumor, anti-angiogenesis and/or modulating cancer immune response.
 Our 3D spheroid model is a powerful tool for discovery of diverse sets of cancer therapeutic strategies.

 Materials